REDMED-X/OperatorsKit/KIT/DllEnvHijacking/README.md

 * `<malicious DLL name>`: the name of the malicious DLL that will be loaded by the vulnerable binary (e.g. mswsock.dll).
 * `<path to mal.
 DLL folder>`: the path on the target system to the folder were the malicious DLL is stored (don't add the DLL name and end the path with a `\`)
 * `<name of vulnerable binary>`: the name of the vulnerable binary that will be executed and loads the malicious DLL (e.g. hostname.exe).
-* `<pid parent proc>`: the process ID of the parent process under which the vulnerable binary will run as a child.
+* `<pid parent proc>`: the process ID of the parent process under which the vulnerable binary will run as a child (parent process spoofing).

 ## Usage
 * `dllenvhijacking <new sysroot dir> <malicious DLL name> <path to mal.
 DLL folder> <name of vulnerable binary> <pid parent proc>`